margaretmf/margaretmf.github.io/research.md

 # Research Questions and Studies #
+* A study on the American Flag, and what the American flag represents through text
+* A study on Light in the Darkness, and where this comes up in books, and what this means, and its spiritual significance
+* A study on societal wholeness, and connectedness; this concept comes up in multiple books, authors, and texts, and it is spiritual
+* A study on Signs and Sybmols
 * A study on Interracial Dating and Marriages
 * A study on Democracy and Church
 * A study on Shays' Rebellion in relationship to the Trump Election
 * A study on Cultures that Influence and Shape Engineering
 * A study on the Dark Web
+* A study on what people listen to in trucks
-* A study on weaving individual narratives with collective, national narratives
+* A study on Weaving Individual Narratives with Collective, National Narratives
 * A study on Harassment - why do people harass people? men, women, women men; What's the boundary between teasing, flirting, harassment
-* A study on the boundaries on the internet; the relationship between the boundaries on the internet and the boundaries on the road - the Internet Highway
+* A study on the Boundaries on the Internet; the Relationship between the boundaries on the internet and the boundaries on the road - the Internet Highway

 ----------